ttm/dissertacao/article/acm/notes.md

 Therefore, the article contains many adjectives such as "often" "commonly" "frequently" and they might be even more numerous if we wanted to be very precise.
 - see if bibliography is ok.
 - decide on lambda or delta for inter-sample duration.
-- Use mass (music and audio in sample sequences) acronym instead of massa.
+- use mass (music and audio in sample sequences) acronym instead of massa.
 - enhance the conclusions section (maybe remove information that might be considered spurious).
+- read listings.pdf again so ensure everithing is ok.

 ###### Code (and musical pieces)
 - review the code from each section, for the figures, aux and that render music.
 Make an additional EP routine.